mirego/csgames17-competition/ios/README.md

 You can download these from the [Apple Developer website](https://developer.apple.com/downloads/).

 > **NOTE:** You need a Mac computer running macOS 10.11.5 or later.
-If you don't have one, you may check our [Sample Android app](https://github.com/mirego/csgames-sample-android/), which can be run on Windows, Linux and older versions of macOS.
+If you don't have one, go to our [Android app](https://github.com/mirego/csgames17-competition/tree/master/android), which can be run on Windows, Linux and older versions of macOS.

 ## Getting started